CI-Connect/tutorial-octave/README.md

 Running setup in ./tutorial-octave...
 ```

-All needed files are located in the tutorial-octave directory
+All needed the files are located in the `tutorial-octave/` directory

 ```
 $ cd tutorial-octave